-Please feel free to submit any HIV support groups by emailing email@example.com
+Please feel free to submit any support groups for people living with HIV and Aids (PLWHA) by emailing email@example.com

 Being diagnosed with any disease can be both daunting and traumatic to the person as well as their loved ones.
 Being uninformed about the facts and what to expect exacerbates the problem.